ApprenticeAI/frapy/docs/topics/settings.rst

         "frapy.spidermiddlewares.depth.DepthMiddleware": 900,
     }

-A dict containing the spider middlewares enabled by default in Scrapy, and their orders.
+A dict containing the spider middlewares enabled by default in Frapy, and their orders.
 Low orders are closer to the engine, high orders are closer to the spider.
 For more info see :ref:`topics-spider-middleware-setting`.